Deliacolaco/deliacolaco.github.io/_projects/01-gym-customer-segmentation.md

 ## Note

-The dataset is not included because it is restricted by university assessment rules.
+Dataset not included due to university assessment restrictions.
+All analysis and outputs are original work.